KarNair/KarNair/README.md

 ### Greetings fellow earthling!
 I am Karthik 👋
 I develop systems and do bioinformatics for a living.
-Outside of living,
+Outside of living,I
-- I like playing around Python, Arduino, and the occasional Raspberry-pi :man_technologist:
+- like playing around Python, Arduino, and the occasional Raspberry-pi :man_technologist:
+- Analyse random datasets because why not?
 - Do visual astronomy in exchange for food 🔭
 - Automate anything that annoys me :space_invader: